vasimkhan786/mywebsite/README.md

 # mywebsite
 A 'Personal website
-This is my personal webistes
+This is my personal websites